prateeksingh24/prateeksingh24/README.md

 <h1 align="center">Hi 👋, I'm Prateek Singh</h1>
 <h3 align="center">A passionate frontend developer from India, specializing in Flutter development.
 With a keen eye for UI/UX design and a dedication to creating seamless user experiences, I thrive on turning ideas into elegant, functional applications.
-With a strong foundation in Dart programming language and extensive experience in Flutter framework, I am constantly pushing the boundaries of what's possible in mobile app development.</h3>
+With a strong foundation in Dart programming language and extensive experience in the Flutter framework, I am constantly pushing the boundaries of what's possible in mobile app development.</h3>

 - 📫 How to reach me **prateeksingh2423@gmail.com**